 It’s important to know that Medicare Part B will only pay for this screening if:

 Macular Degeneration Tests

 Those who may have signs of macular degeneration may receive coverage for the macular degeneration test for diagnosis.
-Those eligible for the test may need to pay 20% of the Medicare-approved amount is what Medicare will pay for a covered service.
+Those eligible for the test may need to pay 20% of the A Medicare-approved amount is what Medicare will pay for a covered service.
 Healthcare providers that agree to Medicare assignment accept the approved amount without excess charges.
 What Does Medicare-Approved Amount Mean?
 A Medicare-approved amount is... if they have reached the A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.....
 Just like with diabetic retinopathy screening, if the macular degeneration test is performed in a hospital setting, the patient may need to pay a copay.

 Vision Coverage with Medicare Advantage Plans

 Medicare Advantage (Part C) is an alternative to Original Medicare.
 It’s another way to get your Medicare benefits.
 Instead of receiving private-fee-for-service coverage from the government-run Medicare program, you receive managed care through a private insurance company.

 As with Original Medicare, Medicare Advantage plans have copays and coinsurance out-of-pocket costs you pay when you use healthcare services.

 The benefit of having a Medicare Advantage plan is that many of them offer routine vision exams.
 While it depends on the private insurance you choose, most will pay for annual exam exams, eyeglasses, contact lenses, and more without being at high risk for major eye conditions.